-int cmpii(GEN x, GEN y) compares the t_INT x to the t_INT y.

-int cmpir(GEN x, GEN y) compares the t_INT x to the t_REAL y.

-int cmpis(GEN x, long s) compares the t_INT x to the long s.

-int cmpiu(GEN x, ulong s) compares the t_INT x to the ulong s.

-int cmpsi(long s, GEN x) compares the long s to the t_INT x.

-int cmpui(ulong s, GEN x) compares the ulong s to the t_INT x.

-int cmpsr(long s, GEN x) compares the long s to the t_REAL x.

-int cmpri(GEN x, GEN y) compares the t_REAL x to the t_INT y.

-int cmprr(GEN x, GEN y) compares the t_REAL x to the t_REAL y.

-int cmprs(GEN x, long s) compares the t_REAL x to the long s.

-int equalii(GEN x, GEN y) compares the t_INTs x and y.
-The result is 1 if x = y, 0 otherwise.
+int cmpii(GEN x, GEN y) compares the t_INT x to the t_INT y. int cmpir(GEN x, GEN y) compares the t_INT x to the t_REAL y. int cmpis(GEN x, long s) compares the t_INT x to the long s. int cmpiu(GEN x, ulong s) compares the t_INT x to the ulong s. int cmpsi(long s, GEN x) compares the long s to the t_INT x. int cmpui(ulong s, GEN x) compares the ulong s to the t_INT x. int cmpsr(long s, GEN x) compares the long s to the t_REAL x. int cmpri(GEN x, GEN y) compares the t_REAL x to the t_INT y. int cmprr(GEN x, GEN y) compares the t_REAL x to the t_REAL y. int cmprs(GEN x, long s) compares the t_REAL x to the long s. int cmprs(GEN x, GEN y) compares the t_REAL x to the long s.

 int equalrr(GEN x, GEN y) compares the t_REALs x and y.
 The result is 1 if x = y, 0 otherwise.
-Equality is decided according to the following rules: all real zeroes are equal, and different from a non-zero real; two non-zero reals are equal if all their digits coincide up to the length of the shortest of the two, and the remaining words in the mantissa of the longest are all 0.
+Equality is decided according to the following rules: all real zeroes are equal, and different from a nonzero real; two nonzero reals are equal if all their digits coincide up to the length of the shortest of the two, and the remaining words in the mantissa of the longest are all 0.